zhnuksyh/resume-builder/README.md

 - Node.js 18+ installed
 - npm, yarn, or pnpm package manager
 - A Supabase account and project
-- A Groq AI API key (optional, for AI features)
+- A Google AI API key (optional, for AI features)

 ## 🛠️ Installation